 Any foodies out there?
 Be sure to bring your appetite.
 There are plenty of pumpkin-inspired foods and drinks, and if you are lucky some free samples along the way.
 Delicious pumpkin beers and wines are available.
 The food menu has plenty to offer to range from pumpkin muffins, pumpkin soup, pumpkin seeds, pumpkin burgers, pumpkin french fries, spaghetti with pumpkin and the list goes on and on.
 Not a fan of pumpkin?
 Don’t worry there is plenty of traditional German fare to choose from, as well.

 For those of you eager to take a pumpkin home, there is a large array of pumpkins for purchase and even carving kits, too.
 You will also find a shopping area and vendors to purchase decorative and food items.
 With many culinary delights to choose from, take your pick from pumpkin Secco, pumpkin tea, a variety of pumpkin spice mixes for soups and other dishes, pumpkin ketchup, pumpkin fruit spread, roasted pumpkin seeds, and so on.
 I think you get the idea here.
 The array of choices seems endless.
 There are many options to choose from so that you can have your fair share of pumpkin all season long in a variety of ways.

 4. Pumpkins From All Over the World

-Something that I did not expect to see was a huge display of pumpkins labeled with their origin country.
-I found it fascinating to look at all the different varieties of pumpkins and to see where each one originated from.
+Something you may not expect to see is a huge display of pumpkins labeled with their origin country.
+It was fascinating to look at all the different varieties of pumpkins and to see where each one originated from.
 To my surprise, our whole family spent quite some time on this display.
 My daughter was especially excited when she recognized our traditional pumpkin from the United States that we carve each year on Halloween.
-I definitely recommend stopping by this interesting showcase of pumpkins.
+Be sure to stop by this interesting showcase of pumpkins.